-Materials: Insects Journals; trade books; other resources as needed
+Materials: Insects Journals; trade books; other resources as needed book tub to look for answers.

-Have students check their Insects Journals to see if there are any questions they have about insects that have not been answered.
-Allow them to search through the trade books in the classroom book tub to look for answers.
 You may also wish to allow them to research using the Internet, library, and other available resources.
 Have students write in their journals any information that either answers a question or that they find interesting.
 As time allows, have students share what they find with the class.